Cruise Control: Dynamic Model Selection for ML-Based Network Traffic Analysis: Background and Motivation

 We evaluate the ability of an ML-based measurement system to process traffic for these three models.
-As in the rest of the paper, we measure the ability of an ML system to support a given model by analyzing whether the system can successfully compute the features necessary for the model execution, \ie, the feature set, without packet loss.
-For this experiment, we implement the different feature sets using Retina~\cite{Retina}, a state-of-the-art feature extraction system.
+As in the rest of the paper, we measure the ability of an ML system to support a given model by analyzing whether the system can successfully compute the features necessary for the model execution (\ie, the feature set) without packet loss.
+For this experiment, we implement the different feature sets using Retina~\cite{Retina}, a state-of-the-art feature extraction system and the same system that CATO uses for finding Pareto-optimal configurations.
 Retina enables users to efficiently compute features for subsets of parsed flows.
-However, changing the feature set in Retina requires a full system reboot, a process that can take several seconds.
+However, changing the feature set in Retina requires a full system reload, a process that can take several seconds.
 We deploy the system on a server equipped with a 100 Gbps network interface and evaluate its performance using real-world traffic traces.
 Specifically, we use three 10-minute traces derived from a one-hour trace collected at Equinix Chicago~\cite{caida2016}.
 These traces are scaled to represent different traffic regimes throughout a typical day, using ratios inspired by Feldmann et al.\cite{covid19}.
-We use Cisco's TRex\cite{TRex} to adjust the traces to reflect night ($\times 0.2$), noon ($\times 1.0$), and evening ($\times 1.6$) traffic volumes by scaling the number of packets and flows in the original trace.
+We use TRex\cite{TRex} to adjust the traces to reflect night ($\times 0.2$), noon ($\times 1.0$), and evening ($\times 1.6$) traffic volumes.
+This is achieved by modifying the inter-packet time in the original trace, thereby scaling the number of packets and flows.
 Additional details about the testbed setup are provided in Section~\ref{sec:eval}.